m329/reco/README.md

 pip install -r ./requirements.txt
 ```

 Initialize the sqlite database.
-Call init_db() from the python interpreter:
+Call `init_db()` from the python interpreter:

 ```python
 from reco import init_db
 init_db()
 ```

 For fetching album covers from Discogs you will need to sign up for a Discogs account and create a new application to get an API consumer key and consumer secret.
-Add your consumer key, consumer secret and user agent to config.py.
+Add your consumer key, consumer secret and user agent to `config.py`.

+Also add the MySQL database credentials to `config.py`.

 Start a local instance: